Kull-AG/kull-generic-backend/README.md

 If you would like to add something to this, you can Subclass the SystemParameters class and replace the default implementation by using Asp.Net Core Dependency Injection.

+# Error Handling

+In order to inform the client about an error, use `RAISERROR('SOMEERROR', 16,1,1);` If there is another exception on the server, code 500 is sent whenever possible.
+However, when the error occurs during execution and not right at the start, the response will be aborted and the status code cannot be guaranteed.
+In this case the result will be invalid JSON.

 # Possible futher development

 - Direct manipulation of tables/views without Stored Procedures
 - Support for other databases, eg Sqlite for Testing
-- Support for Return Codes and Output Parameters
+- Support for multiple Result Sets,  Return Codes and Output Parameters
 - More Unit Tests